-1. Preview the booking page - During the course of your set-up you can preview the booking page to see how it looks.
+1. View the booking page - During the course of your set-up you can preview the booking page to see how it looks.

 Remember to save any changes you have made before you preview the booking page - it will not show updated changes until they are saved.

-2. Make an event live or hide an event - Making it live will enable tickets to be sold by the public, Hiding it means that the booking page is no longer accessible to the public.
+2. Make an event live or hide an event - Making an event live will enable your booking page and allow the public to purchase your tickets.
+Hiding an event means that the booking page is no longer accessible to the public.

-3. Name of your event - If you are creating multiple similar events, add the date in the title so your customers can easily find the correct event.
+3. Name of your event - If you are creating multiple, similar events we recommend adding the date into the title so your customers can easily find the correct event.

-4. Category - This will go in our event directory.
+4. Category - This will go into our event directory.